phihealth/library/source/api/prompts/ToolPrompt.md

 -   Minor formatting changes, like adding punctuation, are acceptable if they improve clarity.
 -   Do not propose changes if the new title would be identical to the current title.
 -   If a node is unnecessary, outdated, or irrelevant, suggest deleting it using the "nodeDelete" command.
--   If no changes are needed, output an empty array.
+-   If no changes are needed, output an empty object, {}.